 Abarim Publications' online Biblical Greek Dictionary

-The noun βασιλευς (basileus) means king (hence our word "basilica").
 Our word is of unclear origin but it was possibly imported from an Anatolian language — the Lydian word for king was battos.
-In the classics this word is used to describe monarchs, but also chiefs, lords, masters and otherwise venerable persons or men of greatness or distinction.
+It might also have been formed from, or with the assistance of, the noun στοα (stoa), meaning pillar, perhaps because kings lived in palaces with pillars, but more so because in the era of the republic, our word βασιλευς (basileus) applied not only to whatever monarchs remained but rather to any chiefs, lords, masters and otherwise venerable persons or men of greatness or distinction: the "pillars" of society.

 Very often this word is applied to Jesus, the king of the Jews (Matthew 2:2, Luke 19:38, John 1:49).
 Note that the word Christ means "anointed one" and was a synonym for the Jewish king.
-Christ's royalty is unique in the sense that it didn't make Him the sole ruler of the world later Rome writers made Him out to be, but rather because in His kingdom, everybody was king (Revelation 5:10).
+Christ's royalty is unique in the sense that it didn't make him the sole ruler of the world later Rome writers made him out to be, but rather because in his kingdom, everybody is sovereign and autonomous (Revelation 5:10).

 From our noun come the following derivations:

-- The important noun βασιλεια (basileia), meaning royal dominion or kingdom.
+- The important noun βασιλεια (basileia), meaning kingdom or dominion.
 Besides describing the dominion of earthly rulers or bosses (Luke 19:12, Revelation 17:12), this word occurs frequently in the term "kingdom of heaven" (Matthew 3:2, 4:17, 5:3, etcetera) or "kingdom of God" (Mark 1:5, Luke 4:43, John 3:3, etcetera).
 Again we note that this latter kingdom is one without a traditional governmental structure (1 Corinthians 15:24).
+This noun βασιλεια (basileia) is used 163 times; see full concordance.

 - The adjective βασιλειος (basileios), meaning royal (Luke 7:25 and 1 Peter 2:9 only).